MatthewReid854/reliability/docs/Fitting a model to ALT data.rst

 Example 2
 ---------

 In this second example, we will fit a dual stress model to a dual stress data set.
 The data set contains temperature and voltage data so it is most appropriate to model this dataset using a Power-Exponential model.
 A few differences to note with the dual stress models is that each stress requires a separate input, so if you also have censored data then this will require 6 inputs.
-If using the Power Exponential model it is essential that the thermal and non-thermal stresses go in their named inputs or the model will likely fail to fit the data.
+If using the Power-Exponential model it is essential that the thermal and non-thermal stresses go in their named inputs or the model will likely fail to fit the data.
 In this example we want to know the life at a use level stress of 325K and 0.5V which the output tells us is 4673 hours.

 .. code:: python